abdulahmad/EA-NHL-Tools/ANIM-To-BMP/README.md

 Big thank you to chaos & McMarkis on the NHL94.com discord for helping me figure everything out

 # Future TODO
-- Update Readme.md with 92 file format
-- Update .json file with correct metadata
-- Update Script to support 92 palettes
+- Update Script to support 92 team specific palettes
 - Update Script to extract Sprites from '93
 - Update Script to extract Sprites from '94